khan-ayanama/Course104-React/Lectures/Tutorial-08/Lecture/Notes/Notes-08.md

 ## HOMEWORK

-### We can async componentDidMount but not useEffect
+### We can async componentDidMount but not async useEffect